 (b)† (U) For PIVOT cases, the petitioner and agent upload digital images of the forms and documents to CEAC;

 (c)† (U) NVC will ingest the images provided by the petitioner and agent to the PIVOT record and review the documentation for accuracy;

 (d)† (U) The appointment letter and CEAC upload function contains explicit instructions explaining that the applicant must bring original documents and forms to the visa interview; and

 (e)† (U) Post will be able to download the electronic record into IVO once the case is transferred and have access to the documents at least 30 days before the interview appointment is scheduled.

 9 FAM 504.4-5(B)(2) †(U) Incomplete Cases or Cases Lacking Documentation

 a.
-(U) If the case file is incomplete or lacks proper documentation, NVC will send a checklist to the applicant, petitioner, and/or agent indicating what changes are needed. †They will be told to return the required information to NVC.† If the petitioner or agent does not return the documents or maintain contact with NVC for a period of one year and a visa is available, NVC will initiate the administrative process to begin case termination.
+(U) If the case file is incomplete or lacks proper documentation, for IVIS cases, NVC will send a checklist to the applicant, petitioner, and/or agent indicating what changes are needed. †For PIVOT cases, a CEAC message will be posted with instruction on what changes are needed.† They will be told to return the required information to NVC.† If the petitioner or agent does not return the documents or maintain contact with NVC for a period of one year and a visa is available, NVC will initiate the administrative process to begin case termination.

 b.
-(U) After two reviews by NVC, the file will be scheduled for an interview, even if it still contains errors or omissions, provided that at a minimum:
+(U) For minimally qualified IVIS cases, after two reviews by NVC, the files will be scheduled for an interview, even if it still contains errors or omissions, provided that at a minimum: